 The timeline within which a lawsuit must be brought is also referred to as the statute of limitations.
 The statute of limitations for a wrongful death lawsuit in Florida is two years.
 This means a case must be filed within two years or qualify for an exception.

 Wrongful death claims can be complicated, with nuanced calculations and high-value awards.
 We know you have lots of questions.
-Florida wrongful death lawyers Kogan & DiSalvo want to provide those answers for you.
+Stuart wrongful death lawyers at Kogan & DiSalvo want to provide those answers for you.
 We will utilize all of our resources to investigate the accident, gather evidence of liability and injuries, explore all avenues of recovery, and manage it with the sensitivity that grieving families deserve.
 Call to set up a free consultation.